cmlonder/blog-source/content/english/post/programming-paradigms-introduction.md

 ### Functional Programming
+They don't change anything.
+Inputs -> Outputs.
+It is older than computers, it is based on mathematical logic, lambda calculus, Alonzo Church, nearly 1930. [kaynak]
+Pure functions.
+Output of function only depend on its inputs.
+Immutable data, stateless.
+When data is created, it is never mutated.
+Functions as Arguments, high order functions.
+Functions as return value.

+Branch 1 -> Inputs -> Outputs -> Input for next sequence
+So it can not effect other branch 2.
+So there is no side effect.

+Haskell
 #### Show Me The Code

 ### Procedural Programming
+Set of subroutines.
+Define & call functions, change states.
 #### Show Me The Code

+### Object Oriented Programming
+Create, manipulate, access objects.
+Near to 1967.
+Flexible way to construct and compose modules.
+People says that functional programming is immutable and no side effect while oop is full of side effects and mutable.
+This is not true, it is how people makes oop's have side effects.
+When you create your object, if you are generating setters automatically or if you are using Lombok - I like it if it is used with awareness, otherwise I find it dangereous when developers automatically puts @Setter or @Data on the top of the class without thinking immutubility or side effects. - then this makes your code mutable.

+Scala
+### Show Me The Code

+Be open minded, there is no need to be fanatic for one of them.
+We can argue with our team which one is the best suite for our needs and we can change our coding style whenever required.
+Also our programming languages nowadays are multi-paradigm which means we don't have to stick one of them in our project.
+We can use each paradigm whenever we need in the program flow.

 # References
 - Goto and Branch Instructions, Dr. Orion Lawlor, https://www.cs.uaf.edu/courses/cs301/2014-fall/notes/goto/